 Details of the current Directors of the Company are shown on pages 5 to 6.
 All Directors are considered to be independent.
 No contract or arrangement existed during the period in which any of the Directors had a material interest.
 No Director has a service contract with the Company.
-Notwithstanding the Directors' other appointments, it is considered that each has sufficient time available to undertake their duties as a Director of the Company.
+Following a detailed review by the Board of each of the Directors other commitments, both public and private, it is considered that each has sufficient time available to undertake their duties as a Director of the Company.

 In accordance with the UK Corporate Governance Code, changes to the Chairman's other significant commitments require to be disclosed and explained.
 The Chairman's other directorships are noted on page 5.
 The Directors have carefully considered the Chairman's other directorships and consider that the Chairman effectively manages his commitments and has sufficient time to meet what is expected of him as Chairman of the Company.
-The Chairman's attendance at Board and Committee meetings is outlined in the relevant table on page 31.
+The Chairman's attendance at Board and Committee meetings is outlined in the relevant table on page 32.
 The table shows that the Chairman has attended each Board and Committee meeting held during the year.
 The Directors believe this demonstrates that the Chairman continues to allocate sufficient time to the Company and continues to discharge his responsibilities effectively.